Otto Wilhelm Christian Schack: Early life

 Schack was born in Copenhagen, Denmark in 1818.
 He was the youngest son of Gregers Schack (1781–1840) and Anna Sophie Kircksteen (1788–1854).
 His father was a Counselor of State and Secretary of Finance to the King of Denmark.
 Among his siblings were the soldier and painter Sophus Schack, and sister Caroline Schack, who married industrialist Lauritz Peter Holmblad.

 Otto "received a careful education up to his seventeenth year, when he came to the United States under the charge of Mr. Rudolph Braüm, one of his father's many warm friends.
 He remained with Braüm until that gentleman's death."

 Career

 In 1848, he began a career on Wall Street, becoming a broker-dealer and a member of the New York Stock Exchange in 1851.
 He was associated with Messrs.
 Jacob Little & Co. for 27 years, the head of which, Jacob Little, was his brother-in-law.
 A Mason, he was a member of the Cœur de Leon Commandery of the Knights Templar.

 Personal life

-On August 25, 1841, Schack was married to Elizabeth Inez McCarty (1826–1910), a daughter of Peter McCarty, a descendant of the one of the Earls of Clancarty, and Eliza Ann (née Sanders) McCarty.
+On August 25, 1841, Schack was married to Elizabeth Inez McCarty (1826–1910), a daughter of Peter McCarty, a descendant of one of the Earls of Clancarty, and Eliza Ann (née Sanders) McCarty.
 Her sister, Augusta, was married to Jacob Little and was the mother of Lt.
 William McCarty Little.
 Together, they lived at 173 Madison Avenue and were the parents of: